Frequently Asked Questions

 I do not offer home visits – sessions take place in designated therapy spaces or schools.

-Therapy typically runs for a minimum of 16 sessions, with regular reviews each term/every 6 weeks.
-Additional sessions are available based on your child’s needs.
+Therapy typically runs for a minimum of 12 sessions, with regular reviews each term/every 8 weeks.

-I welcome neurodivergent children, including those with ADHD, autism and sensory needs, and tailor sessions with a flexible, strengths-based approach.
 I have completed DIR-Floortime training to ensure I am able to meet the needs of all I work with.

 Therapy supports children and teens dealing with anxiety, anger, grief, low confidence, identity exploration, school challenges, and more.
 Have a look at Rubix Blog or Creative Arts Therapy pages for more information.